Afghan Girl: Sharbat Gula

-2016 arrest by Pakistani authorities

 On 26 October 2016, Pakistan's Federal Investigation Agency arrested Gula for living in Pakistan with forged documents.
 She was sentenced to fifteen days in detention and deported to Afghanistan.

-2021 evacuation to Italy

-With the takeover of Afghanistan by the Taliban in 2021, the Taliban threatened or intimidated high-profile women.
+Following the takeover of Afghanistan by the Taliban in 2021, women's rights were curtailed under their conservative rule, and high-profile women were threatened or intimidated.
 The Afghan Girl photograph had made Gula globally famous, hence her prominence put her in danger.
-At her request, she was evacuated to Italy with the help of McCurry's sister and the British-American charity Future Brilliance, and with the support of the Italian government and the NFT for social good platform Metagood.
+She sought assistance to leave the country, and was evacuated to Italy with the support of its government in response to appeals from nonprofit organizations.